Satyam-Rastogi/EagleView_API_Testing/docs/README.md

 Think of it as a bridge between your applications and EagleView's powerful property analysis capabilities.
 Instead of manually requesting property information through a web interface, this code allows you to programmatically access the same data, making it possible to process many properties automatically.

+## What Information Do We Send?

+To retrieve property data from EagleView, we need to send specific information:

+### 1. Authentication Credentials
+Before we can access any data, we need to prove we're authorized to use the API:
+- **Client ID**: Like a username that identifies your application
+- **Client Secret**: Like a password that authenticates your application

+These credentials are obtained by registering on the EagleView Developer Portal.

+### 2. Property Location Information
+To get information about a specific property, we send either:
+- **Coordinates**: Latitude and longitude values (e.g., 41.25, -95.99)
+- **Address**: A complete street address (e.g., "123 Main Street, Omaha, NE 68102")

+### 3. Request Parameters
+We also specify what type of information we want:
+- **Property details**: Roof measurements, structure information, environmental factors
+- **Images**: Aerial photos from different angles
+- **Reports**: Measurement reports and other deliverables

+Think of it like filling out a form - we tell EagleView exactly what property we're interested in and what information we want about it.

 ## Features
 - **OAuth 2.0 Client Credentials Authentication**: Secure server-to-server authentication
 - **Property Data Access**: Retrieve detailed property information including roof analysis, structure measurements, and environmental factors